NamanSoni18/30_days_Voice_Agents/README.md

 8. **Listen to Echo**: The AI-generated echo will play automatically, and you can see the transcribed text
 9. **Start Over**: Use "Record Again" to create a new recording

+### LLM Query System
+1. **Text Input**: Enter your question or query in the text input field
+2. **Submit Query**: Click the submit button to send your query to the Gemini AI model
+3. **AI Processing**: The backend processes your query through Google Gemini 2.5 Pro
+4. **View Response**: The AI-generated response will be displayed on the page
+5. **Ask More**: Submit additional queries as needed

 ### Tips for Best Experience
 - **Microphone Quality**: Use a good quality microphone for better recording and transcription results
 - **Quiet Environment**: Record in a quiet space to minimize background noise for better transcription accuracy